On this page

 It is true that online gambling can be a pain for many U.S. players, bit it might become less of a pain in the few States (and potentially more to follow) who have already legalized, or may legalize, online gambling.
 The question for U.S. players is, will this actually be a boon or a bane to U.S. players?

-Top Dragon Tiger Casinos for Virginia
+Top Dragon Tiger Casinos for Ohio

 From having to find a casino that will actually accept your credit card for deposit, to providing endless documentation proving your identity, to figuring out a workable withdrawal method, (when you win) it has been (unreasonably) difficult for many gamblers in the United States to play online.

-Top Baccarat Casinos for Virginia
+Top Baccarat Casinos for Ohio

 In November of 2002, the Fifth Circuit of the U.S. Court of Appeals essentially ruled, pursuant to the Federal Wire Act, that transmitting information across telecommunications lines for the purposes of sports betting was illegal.
 While the Fifth Circuit upheld a lower court's determination that the act, itself, did not specifically prohibit other forms of wagering on games of chance, the United States Justice Department has acted as though it does.